This page explains some of the ways you can get involved with your school's community.

 parent club policy given to schools.

-School councils are groups who make decisions that set the direction of the school.
+School councils are groups that make decisions that set the direction of the school.
 They:

 - help create and check the school's budget